Dual representations for systemic risk measures: Model uncertainty interpretation

 \begin{proof}[Proof of Proposition~\ref{modeluncertaintyrep}] For fixed $X\in L_d^\infty$, we have

 The following arguments make the above computation valid.
 The first two equalities are by Theorem~\ref{mainthm}.
-The third equality follows from the basic observation that $\M_d(\Pr)=\M_d(\S)$ for every $\S\in \M^e(\Pr)$.
-The fourth equality follows since the inner intersection in the penultimate line is the dual representation of the shortfall risk measure with threshold level $\a(\S)\in \R$ and model $\S$; see Proposition~\ref{shortfall-dual}.
-Here, we need to exclude the cases where $\S\in\M^e(\Pr)$ is such that $\a(\S)=+\infty$.
+The third equality follows from the basic observation that the halfspace inside the intersections is not affected by the choice of $\Q_i\in\M_d(\Pr)$ whenever $w_i=0$; hence we may impose $\Q_i\ll\S$ in this case as well.
+The fourth equality is trivial.
+The fifth equality follows since the inner intersection in the penultimate line is the dual representation of the shortfall risk measure with threshold level $\a(\S)\in \R$ and model $\S$; see Proposition~\ref{shortfall-dual}.
+Here, we need to exclude the cases where $\S\in\M(\Pr)$ is such that $\a(\S)=+\infty$.
 In such cases, the inner intersection in the penultimate line simply gives $\R^d$, which does not change the outer intersection in the same line.
 Hence, the result follows. \end{proof}